vannguyengd/gooddata-ui/docs/30_tips__table_totals.md

 id: table_totals
 ---

-You can display rows with aggregated measure data in both Table and Pivot Table components using the `totals` prop.
+You can display rows with aggregated measure data in the Pivot Table component using the `totals` prop.

 ## Supported aggregation functions